-Join us the 2019 Water and Health Conference to discuss how to assess WaSH services citywide, what role shared sanitation could have in bringing safely managed sanitation to all, and our experience supporting the development of inclusive sanitation markets.
+Join us at the 2019 Water and Health Conference to discuss how to assess WaSH services citywide, what role shared sanitation could have in bringing safely managed sanitation to all, and our experience supporting the development of inclusive sanitation markets.
 Findings from several Urban Sanitation Research Initiative projects will also be presented by our research partners.

 Organized by the Water Institute at the University of North Carolina, the conference will take place from 7 – 11 October, exploring drinking water supply, sanitation, hygiene and water resources with a strong emphasis on public health.

 Citywide measurement of WaSH services levels for SDG 6: progress so far

 Convenors: Water & Sanitation for the Urban Poor, Joint Monitoring Programme for Water Supply, Sanitation and Hygiene

 In the push for universal water and sanitation access, limited tracking of intra-city inequalities presents a major monitoring challenge.
 Most household surveys and censuses are not designed to provide disaggregated information covering those living in informal settlements.
 Rapid population growth in these areas presents major service delivery challenges, and granular data is required to help authorities plan inclusive service improvements.

 This participatory session will discuss these challenges and progress made in addressing this evidence gap.
 Through an online, interactive dashboard, WSUP will discuss our experience of piloting citywide assessments of WaSH service quality in low-income communities in seven cities.
 We will illustrate key findings from this major study and to make this data readily available and accessible for WaSH practitioners, donors, researchers, institutional partners, governments, and international agencies.

 Understanding demand for WaSH services: how much are consumers willing to pay?